mendhak/mendhak.github.io/_posts/2022-04-19-zero-trust-poor-choice-of-words.md

 ## Why it's important

 User frustration will be brought to the forefront, and this security model will be seen as a blocker to productivity and 'getting the job done'.
 What will not help is the users is being told that this is part of a 'zero trust' security model.
-From the user's perspective, this phrase has a negative connotation — it tells the user that they are not trustworthy, and it [goes again building trust in the workplace](https://www.forbes.com/sites/johnhall/2021/03/14/why-a-focus-on-employee-trust-is-essential/).
+From the user's perspective, this phrase has a negative connotation — it tells the user that they are not trustworthy, and it [goes against building trust in the workplace](https://www.forbes.com/sites/johnhall/2021/03/14/why-a-focus-on-employee-trust-is-essential/).

 It's important to point out here, if we want widespread adoption of a new security model, getting buy-in from the people who will be living it, is paramount.
 With the right buy-in, the same users can become proponents and even champions of the new systems, and that helps _everyone_.
 Antagonistic phrasing paired with a troublesome implementation can make the same users the biggest barriers to its adoption.